sriyogesh94/dcos-docs/1.9/usage/managing-services/private-docker-registry.md

     }
     ```

-1. The Docker image will now pull using the security credentials you provided.
+1. The Docker image will now pull using the security credentials you specified.